FStarLang/PoP-in-FStar/book/pulse/pulse_parallel_increment.rst

 Having generalized ``incr``, we've now shifted the work to the caller.
-But, ``incr``, now verified once and for all, can be used with many different callers just by instantiating it difference.
+But, ``incr``, now verified once and for all, can be used with many different callers just by instantiating it differently.
 For example, if we wanted to do a three-way parallel increment, we could reuse our ``incr`` as is.
 Whereas, our first take would have to be completely revised, since ``incr_left`` and ``incr_right`` assume that